Avira Review: Quick Expert Summary

 Unfortunately, there isn’t a live chat option, which is my preferred customer support option.

-Premium users also have the option to contact support via email.
-I sent Avira a message inquiring about billing and received a response within 24 hours.
-Personally I wish their response time was quicker — Norton’s email support team will get back to you within a couple hours!
+Premium users have the additional benefit of being able to contact support through email.
+When I reached out to Avira regarding a billing inquiry, I received a response within 24 hours.
+However, it’s worth mentioning that Norton’s email support team typically provides faster response times, usually within a couple of hours.

 Overall, Avira’s customer support is decent.
 The knowledge base is very detailed, the telephone support is great, and while the email support could be a bit quicker, the support reps are very helpful.